katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 #### Normal Regression

-Normal regression is used when the indepdent variables exihibit a normal probability distribution.
+Normal regression is used when the DEPENDENT variable exhibits a normal probability distribution, CONDITIONAL ON THE independent variables.
 The independents are assumed to be normal even in a simple linear or multiple regression, and the coefficients of a normal are more easily calculated using simple linear regression methods.
 But since this is another very important and commonly found data set, we will look into it.

 Normally distributed data is symmetric about the center and its mean is equal to its median.
 Commonly found normal distributions are heights of people and errors in measurement.
 The defining parameters of a normal distribution are the mean $$ \mu $$ and variance $$ \sigma^2 $$.
 The link function is simply $$ y = x*\beta_{1} $$ if no constant is present.
 The coefficient of the independent variable is interpreted in exactly the same manner as it is for linear regression.